OctaFlow

 The org chart

-Agent Organization Architecture — GEB & Octaflow A human board of principals sits above the CEO.
-The CEO governs the COO, Chief of Staff and CTO.
-An execution and assurance band of ten roles reports into the CTO (technical) and COO (throughput).
-Solid-border boxes are the compulsory role spine; dashed boxes are good-to-have roles added as volume grows.
-Agent Organization Architecture — GEB & Octaflow Governance (Paperclip) · Execution (Fusion) · joined by the seam · human board on top BOARD / PRINCIPALS human · strategy · budget · docs · kill switch CEO lead · quality gate COO throughput · budget Chief of Staff routing · backlog CTO system · Architect gate EXECUTION & ASSURANCE — report into CTO (technical) / COO (throughput) Skills Architect Penelope sync · agentshield Workflow Designer runtime patterns Runtime / Lead Eng executes runs / builds Research Analyst evidence · intel QA / Quality evals · gate compliance Code Reviewer pre-merge review Security / Compliance sanctions · evidence Release / CI Eng merge · ship · deploy Design Reviewer brand · UI · creative Build Engineers backend/front/full · scale governance spine (Board · CEO · CTO) compulsory role (spine) good-to-have (added by need)
+Agent Organization Architecture — GEB & Octaflow (revised) A human board sits above the CEO.
+The CEO governs the COO, Chief of Staff, CTO, and a new Tier 2 Evaluation Owner.
+An execution and assurance band of eleven roles reports into the CTO and COO, including a new Compiler / Antenna seat and a QA / Quality Auditor narrowed to Tier 1.
+Solid-border boxes are the compulsory role spine; dashed boxes are good-to-have.
+Agent Organization Architecture — GEB & Octaflow Governance (Paperclip) · Execution (Fusion) · joined by the seam · human board on top BOARD / PRINCIPALS human · strategy · budget · docs · kill switch CEO lead · quality gate COO throughput · budget Chief of Staff routing · backlog CTO system · Architect gate Tier 2 Eval Owner owns the judge · drift EXECUTION & ASSURANCE — report into CTO (technical) / COO (throughput) Skills Architect Penelope sync · agentshield Workflow Designer runtime patterns Runtime / Lead Eng executes / builds Research Analyst evidence · intel QA / Quality (T1) deterministic checks Code Reviewer pre-merge review Security / Compliance sanctions · evidence Release / CI Eng merge · ship · deploy Design Reviewer brand · UI · creative Build Engineers backend/front/full Compiler / Antenna catalogue curation governance spine (Board · CEO · CTO) compulsory role good-to-have

 Board → CEO → COO / CTO, over an execution & assurance band